 Unique Histories: Thermador and Viking Stove

 Viking range may not be as ubiquitous of a name as some of its competitors nowadays, but they actually carry one of the richest and most colorful histories of all stove and range manufacturers worldwide.
-In fact, Viking was the first company to bring professional-grade stoves to the residential market, when they launched a line of professional quality products back in 1987.
+In fact, Viking appliances were the first products to bring professional-grade stoves to the residential market, when they launched a line of professional quality products back in 1987.
 They were also the first to give customers options when it came to the color of their products, offering unique finishes in green, red, yellow and blue.
 This put them at the forefront of designing uniquely original stoves that became head-turning statement pieces in the heart of the home.

 Today, Viking leads the market with robust, best in industry, two-year warranties paired with five-year limited manufacturer coverage.
 They still offer multiple color options as well as classic stainless steel designed to match any cabinetry and kitchen design.

 Thermador range was founded over a century ago in 1916, and since then has been an innovation leader pushing trends forward throughout the appliance industry.
 Their efficient and visually distinctive star-shaped burners are the talk of the industry, and their precise cooking controls allow for the highest level of control over any cooking process.

 Acquired by Bosch in 1998, Thermador appliances continue to manufacture dishwashers, refrigerators and a range of other kitchen products—including ranges -- under its own name brand

 So how do the ranges from Thermador and Viking compare when it comes to features, quality, design, and other factors we care about most?
 We’ve put together this in-depth guide to give you all the information you need.
 In the end, we hope you’ll have a more complete picture of how the ranges manufactured by Viking stack up with those produced by Thermador.